mwz1994/hello-proxy/README.md

 I get an error after 30-50 calls with a tool like jmeter.

-The error message for the Https protocol is as follows; the exception message for the http protocol is somewhat different
+The error message for the HTTPS protocol is as follows; the exception message for the HTTP protocol is somewhat different

 ##  Exception Message（HTTPS）
 `11:02:54.221 [main] INFO  io.micronaut.runtime.Micronaut - Startup completed in 1320ms.
 Server Running: http://localhost:8080